BeluchiIgbo/Travel-API/README.md

 ```
 AS A traveler
-I WANT to see the ...
+I WANT to see the information about a city.
-I WANT to see a list of activities for a vacation
+I WANT to see hotels within the city.
-SO THAT I can plan a trip accordingly
+SO THAT I can plan a trip accordingly.
 ```

 ## Features